cisco-open/jalapeno/docs/centos_vm.md

 # Centos VM packaging
-As of January 2020 Voltron/Jalapeno's Openshift cluster is packaged on a Centos VM.
+As of January 2020 Jalapeno's Openshift cluster is packaged on a Centos VM.
 The VM may be launched via standard virsh (see os_base1.xml).
-The Centos VM is built with two vNICs, one for server/host management reachability, and one attached to the Voltron/Jalapeno virtual network (see https://wwwin-github.cisco.com/spa-ie/voltron-testbed)
+The Centos VM is built with two vNICs, one for server/host management reachability, and one attached to the Jalapeno virtual network (see https://wwwin-github.cisco.com/spa-ie/jalapeno-testbed)
-Once launched, the user will need to modify a few openshift config files on the VM, and add iptables rules on the server host to enable port forwarding to Openshift and Voltron/Jalapeno's services that come with UI's.
+Once launched, the user will need to modify a few openshift config files on the VM, and add iptables rules on the server host to enable port forwarding to Openshift and Jalapeno's services that come with UI's.

 ## Procedure:
 1. copy the centos VM and supplemental storage qcow2's to the VM image repository on your server host.
-The following files are located in `/opt/images/voltron/` on the server (Bruce-Dev or Naja).
+The following files are located in `/opt/images/jalapeno/` on the server (Bruce-Dev or Naja).
 ```
 openshift1.qcow2
 openshift1-vdb.qcow2